jpverkamp/blog/content/reviews/books/Jonathan Stroud/Bartimaeus/1 - The Amulet of Samarkand.md

 ---
 > And then, as if written by the hand of a bad novelist, an incredible thing happened.

-{{< goodreads book="The Amulet of Samarkand" >}} is a fun book.
+[[The Amulet of Samarkand]]() is a fun book.
 It feels someone like a grittier Harry Potter, where instead of the bright and shiny flick of a wand, you summon demons.
 Instead of a fantastic hidden castle in the woods, you have Arthur Underwood--imagine if Harry was tutored throughout his magical career by a slightly more competent Vernon Dursley.
 And instead of a dark wizard coming to kill you because of an accident of your birth... well, Nathaniel does a pretty good job of bringing trouble down upon his own head.

 <!--more-->